Autoeroticism: Terminology and concept

-A 1977 paper titled Asexual and Autoerotic Women: Two Invisible Groups, by Myra T. Johnson, contrasts autoerotic women with asexual women: "The asexual woman ... has no sexual desires at all [but] the autoerotic woman ... recognizes such desires but prefers to satisfy them alone."
+"The asexual woman ... has no sexual desires at all [but] the autoerotic woman ... recognizes such desires but prefers to satisfy them alone."
 Johnson's evidence is mostly letters to the editor found in women's magazines written by autoerotic/asexual women.
 She portrays them as invisible, "oppressed by a consensus that they are nonexistent," and left behind by both the sexual revolution and the feminist movement.
 Society either ignores or denies their existence or insists they must be ascetic for religious reasons, neurotic, or asexual for political reasons.